domRiddle/ASF/FAQ.md

 Core points are stated once again here, because people in general don't want to agree with them and like to pretend that those do not exist:

 - **You need to own the game on your Steam account in order to be eligible for any card drops from it.
 Family sharing doesn't count.**
 - **You can't farm the game infinitely, every game has fixed number of card drops.
-Once you run out of cards to drop in given game (half of a full set), it's not a candidate for farming anymore.
-It doesn't matter that you own the game, you're done with it.**
+Once you drop all of them (around a half of the full set), the game is not a candidate for idling anymore.
+It doesn't matter whether you've sold, crafted or forgot what happened to those cards you've obtained, once you run out of card drops, the game is finished.**
 - **You can't drop cards from F2P games without spending any money in them.
 This involves permanently F2P games like Team Fortress 2 or Dota 2.**
 - **You can't drop cards on limited accounts (those that never spent $5 in steam store), regardless of owned games.
 It was possible in the past, but it's no longer the case.**